petitioner/PolynomialApproximation/README.md

 # PolynomialApproximation
 on Polynomial Approximation of Activation Function

+See PolynomialsCompare.pdf and PolynomialsCompare.Octave

 >> P_LG[-8, +8] = 0.7974683544 + 0.500000.*x + 0.0563686709.*x.*x;